tarwn/lessthandot-hugo/blogs/content/posts/2014-08-01-client-side-vs-server-side-validation-in-web-applications.md

   - Web Developer

 ---
-Validation exists to &#8220;ensure that the application is robust against all forms of input data&#8221; ([owasp.org][1]).
+Validation exists to “ensure that the application is robust against all forms of input data” ([owasp.org][1]).
 Invalid data can cause unexpected execution errors, break assumptions elsewhere in your application, introduce errors into reporting, and even let someone hijack your service to attack others ([script injection][2], sending spam, etc).

-When we&#8217;re talking about web form submission, the majority of invalid data tends to be users that missed a required field or mis-entered a strict value, like a phone number.
+When we're talking about web form submission, the majority of invalid data tends to be users that missed a required field or mis-entered a strict value, like a phone number.
 So we have a high focus on helping the user understand and correct their input.
-The common question when we&#8217;re building new sites is whether we build our validation on the server-side, client-side, or both.
+The common question when we're building new sites is whether we build our validation on the server-side, client-side, or both.
 If the deadline is tight enough, it may only be a question of client-side or server-side.

 So which do we choose?